AlejandroDavidArzolaSaavedra/Data-Structures/binary_search/README.md

 ## Implementation 🛠️

-Implement the container using a binary search tree in dynamic memory without rebalancing operations.
+Implemented the container using a binary search tree in dynamic memory without rebalancing operations.

 ## Testing Instructions 🧪

-1. Develop the `TestContainer` class with a main program that checks the correct functioning of all operations of `IntegerContainer`, without using JUnit.
+1. Developed the `TestContainer` class with a main program that checked the correct functioning of all operations of `IntegerContainer`, without using JUnit.

-2. Perform performance tests using the files `data.dat` and `data_no.dat`:
+2. Performed performance tests using the files `data.dat` and `data_no.dat`:
    - Insertions and extractions of elements.
    - Successful and unsuccessful searches.